 I went into more detail on the ways you could use a soundproof blanket in a previous article, so I won’t repeat myself.
 Also, you could technically nail a blanket to the ceiling.
 However, acoustic foam tiles may be the easier solution up there.

-When it comes to acoustic foam products, there are essentially two different types.
+When it comes to acoustic products, there are essentially two different types.
 There are acoustic foam tiles, which are square textured pieces of foam you glue onto your walls and ceilings.
-And there are fabric panels, which are fabric-wrapped foam panels with a wooden back.
+And there are fabric panels, which are fabric-wrapped panels with a wooden frame.
 I made some foam and fabric panel recommendations in my list of the best sound absorbing materials.

 The wood backing on the fabric panels would make them easier to hang on your walls.
 Actually, you could even get standing fabric panels, so you could move them where you want them.
 You can even make fabric panels yourself.